wrench-project/eduwrench-slurm-terminal-simulator/README.md

 % XXXX
 ```

-At this point, pointing a Web browser to http://xxxx.x.x.x.x.xxxxx
+At this point, pointing a Web browser to http://localhost or http://127.0.0.1